Jingmen Hubei, China Travel Guide

 Seek prior arrangements

-For streamlined journeys, combine different ways of getting around.
+For time-saving travel, combine different ways of getting around.
 Use Didi for longer distances and buses or shared bikes for shorter trips around specific areas.

-This approach maximizes convenience and has a diverse experience of Jingmen's metropolitan and natural settings.
+This approach maximizes convenience and has a diverse experience of Jingmen's city and nature spots.